Always (Erasure song): Chart performance

+"Always" entered the top 10 in Austria, Denmark, Finland, Germany, Iceland, Ireland, Spain, Sweden, and the United Kingdom, as well as on the Eurochart Hot 100, where the single reached number four in May 1994.
+In the UK, it peaked at number four during its first week on the UK Singles Chart, on 17 April 1994.
+It became Erasure's 13th top-10 single on the chart and spent two weeks at that position.
+Additionally, "Always" was a top-20 hit in Belgium and a top-30 hit in both Italy and Switzerland.
+Outside Europe, the song reached number six on the US Billboard Dance Club Play chart and number 20 on the Billboard Hot 100, number 17 on the US Cash Box Top 100, number 19 on Canada's RPM 100 Hit Tracks chart, and number 78 in Australia.
+"Always" earned a gold record in Germany and a silver record in the United Kingdom.

 Music video

-The accompanying music video for "Always" features Andy Bell in a Chinese scroll painting-inspired backdrop; it was directed by the Dutch-French filmmaker Jan Kounen.
+The music video for "Always" features Andy Bell in a Chinese scroll painting-inspired backdrop; it was directed by the Dutch-French filmmaker Jan Kounen.
 The singer appears as a mystical figure flying into a wintery garden, where he finds a woman standing in the cold by a pavilion.
 She is covered with snow and her eyes are closed.
 He uses his magical abilities, throws a magic ball in the air.
 Suddenly flowers are blooming and it becomes summer in the garden.
 The woman wakes up.
 Bell picks flowers for her and combs her hair.
 Suddenly, a dark dragon-like creature appears and it gets dark and wintery in the garden.
-Bell must defend the woman against the creature, who now has the magic ball and makes a huge snowball that the two are being caught in.
+Bell must defend the woman against the creature, who now has the magic ball and uses it to trap the two in a huge snowball.
 Frozen in the snow, Bell manages to use the magic ball, so that it becomes summer again.
 The creature is fought and falls to the ground.
 The video ends with Bell flying away from the woman in the summery garden.

-"Always" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+"Always" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in May and June 1994.